scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 #.
 Make changes to one or more files and/or add a new file.
 #.
 Check that your changes do not break existing code.
 #.
-Add documentation to your code and, as appropriate, to the Astropy
+Add documentation to your code and, as appropriate, to the Scikit-beam
    documentation.
 #.
 Ideally, also make sure your changes do not break the documentation.
 #.
 Add tests of the code you contribute.